dcrapis/oceandao-wiki/Project-Criteria.md

 Coordination is important in every DAO.
 To increase transparency and reduce confusion, we are recommending every project reports their “Core Team” and their “Advisors”.

 - In a given round an individual can only be on one "Core Team" but could be "Advisor" on any number of teams.
-- If any person is in >1 team as a “Core Team” member, then every proposal that person is in will be disqualified.
+- If any person is in >1 team as a “Core Team” member, and not an "Advisor", then every proposal that person is in will be disqualified.
 - If a “Core Team” member has previously received a grant, any project in the future with that participant will not be eligible for a “New Team” earmark.

 The Grant Proposal Template is updated to make this easy for teams to communicate their project structure.